Department of Biology and Environmental Science

 The curriculum provides options for a wide variety of career opportunities for the graduates, such as in the academe; in research institutes and laboratories; and in industries in which biological knowledge and practices are used, including biotechnology, food, health, agricultural and environmental organizations, government and regulatory offices, and intellectual property offices.

-The Master of Science in Environmental Studies (MSES) is an interdisciplinary program that combines natural and physical sciences with economics and the social sciences.
+The Master of Science in Environmental Science (MSES) is an interdisciplinary program that combines natural and physical sciences with economics and the social sciences.
 The curriculum is designed to equip the students with the necessary research and management competencies in the fields of Industrial Ecology and Natural Systems Studies.
 The program prepares our graduates to be effective environmental educators, researchers, managers, and planners in the academe, industry, government and non-government institutions.
-The curriculum has 26 units of core courses, 6 units of qualified electives related to the chosen field of specialization, and 3 units of elective course.
-The revision of the current curriculum is underway to transform the program into Master of Science in Environmental Science.
+The curriculum has 20 units of core courses, 6 units of qualified electives related to the chosen field of specialization, and 6 units of elective course.
 The program was designated by the Commission on Higher Education (CHED) as a Center of Development (COD) in Environmental Science in December 2015.